pianohacker/bucket/RULES.md

 ### Piece creation

-Pieces are chosen completely at random from all possible triominoes and tetrominos.
-(Later: random bag system, duominoes/pentominoes, and piece selection by difficulty.)
+Pieces are chosen from triominos, tetrominos, and pentominos.
+Each category is shuffled then picked from in order, then reshuffled once every piece in that category is exhausted.
+This ensures that no piece will be drawn more than twice in a row.
+The category to draw a piece from is chosen randomly with weights determined by the difficulty level.

 The piece is then placed at the top of the wall at a random spot such that the piece is completely on one side of the wall (not overlapping a corner).
 (Later: random rotation.)